 Taught by: Elaine Cooper, Craig Horsfall.

-- Paper fibre types
+- Paper fibre types, properties of fibre length

 - Paper additives, including sizing and optical brightening agents

 You will have gained an insight into paper-making both East and Western manufacture.
 You will understand the properties of paper, how to select and customise papers for specific tasks.